libavg/libavg/sphinxdoc/widget.rst

             it shows the :py:attr:`disabledNode`.

+    .. autoclass:: Keyboard(bgSrc, downSrc, keyDefs, shiftKeyCode, [altGrKeyCode=None, stickyShift=False, feedbackSrc=None])

+        Implements an onscreen keyboard that turns mouse clicks or touches into key presses.
+The keyboard is completely configurable.
+Keyboard graphics are determined by the two image files in :py:attr:`bgSrc` and :py:attr:`downSrc`.
+Keys can be defined as rectangles anywhere on these images.
+Works for both single-touch and multitouch devices.
+Generates events when keys are pressed or released.
+        An additional enlarged image of the key being pressed can be rendered above a pending touch as well by using :py:attr:`feedbackSrc`.

+        Needs offscreen rendering support on the machine to generate individual key images from the image files supplied.

+        :param string bgSrc:

+            Filename of an image that contains the keyboard with unpressed keys.

+        :param string downSrc:

+            Filename of an image that contains the keyboard with pressed keys.

+        :param list keyDefs:

+            List of key definitions.
+Keys can be either character keys:

+                [(<keycode>, <shift keycode>, <altgr keycode>), <feedback>, <repeat>,
+                <pos>, <size>]

+            or command keys:

+                [<keycode>, <feedback>, <repeat>, <pos>, <size>]

+            For character keys, the shift and altgr keycodes are optional.
+To define entire rows of evenly-spaced keys, use :py:meth:`makeRowKeyDefs`.

+        :param shiftKeyCode:

+            One of the command keycodes.
+When a key with this code is pressed, pressing other keys causes them to return the shifted keycode.

+        :param altGrKeyCode:

+            One of the command keycodes.
+When a key with this code is pressed, pressing other keys causes them to return the altgr keycode.

+        :param bool stickyShift:

+            For single-touch devices, the shift key must stay in the pressed state until the next normal key is pressed to have any effect.
+This is the behaviour if :py:attr:`stickyShift` is :py:const:`True`.
+If it is :py:const:`False` (the default), a
+            multitouch device is assumed and shift works like on a physical keyboard.

+        :param string feedbackSrc:

+            Filename of an image that contains an enlarged version of bgSrc for use as feedback during key pressed.
+If this parameter not set the feedback funktion is turned off.

+        **Messages:**

+            :py:class:`Keyboard` emits messages on every key press and release:

+            .. py:method:: DOWN(keycode)

+            Emitted whenever a key (command or char) is pressed.

+            .. py:method:: UP(keycode)

+            Emitted whenever a key (command or char) is released.

+            .. py:method:: CHAR(char)

+            Emitted whenever a character is generated.
+This is generally when a char key is released and takes into account shift/altgr status.

+        .. py:method:: reset()

+            Resets any sticky keys (shift, altgr) to their default state.

+        .. py:classmethod:: makeRowKeyDefs(startPos, keySize, spacing, feedbackStr, keyStr, shiftKeyStr, [altGrKeyStr])

+            Creates key definitions for a row of uniform keys.
+Useful for creating the keyDefs parameter of the Keyboard constructor.
+All the keys get no repeat functionality.

+            :param avg.Point2D startPos: Top left position of the row.

+            :param avg.Point2D keySize: Size of each key.

+            :param int spacing: Number of empty pixels between two keys.

+            :param string keyStr:

+                Unicode string containing the unshifted keycodes (i.e.
+                :samp:`u"qwertzuiopżś"`)

+            :param string shiftKeyStr:

+                Unicode string containing the shifted keycodes
+                (i.e. :samp:`u"QWERTZUIOPńć"`)

+            :param string altGrKeyStr:

+                Unicode string containing the keycodes when altgr is pressed.

     .. autoclass:: TextButton(text, [skinObj=skin.Skin.default])

         A :py:class:`Button` that is created using the given :py:class:`Skin` and a text.